inlets/inlets-operator/README.md

   type: LoadBalancer
 ```

+## Annotations

+By default the operator will create a tunnel for every loadbalancer service.

 To ignore a service such as `traefik` type in: `kubectl annotate svc/traefik -n kube-system dev.inlets.manage=false`

+You can also set the operator to ignore the services by default and only manage them when the annotation is true. `dev.inlets.manage=true`
+To do this, run the operator with the flag `-annotated-only`

 ## Monitor/view logs